theobald-software/theobald-software.github.io/_includes/_content/en/sap-customizing/custom-function-module-for-table-extraction.md

 An SAP transport request for the installation of the function module is provided in the installation directory: `C:\ProgramFiles\[XtractProduct]\ABAP\`.<br>
 There are two transports, one for SAP systems >= 7.40 SP5 (*Z_THEO_READ_TABLE.zip*), and one for systems with a lower version (*Z_THEO_READ_TABLE-before_740SP05.zip*).<br>

-- Z_THEO_READ_TABLE.zip contains version 2.x of Z_THEO_READ_TABLE - the custom function module, a number of ABAP classes and other DDIC objects.
+- Z_THEO_READ_TABLE-transport.zip contains version 2.x of Z_THEO_READ_TABLE - the custom function module, a number of ABAP classes and other DDIC objects.
 - Z_THEO_READ_TABLE-transport-before-740SP05.zip contains version 1.x (till 1.11) of Z_THEO_READ_TABLE - the custom function module.
 ![Z_THEO_READ_TABLE_SE80](/img/content/Z_THEO_READ_TABLE_SE80.png){:class="img-responsive" }